 When a record suspension is granted, convictions are removed from CPIC and may not be disclosed without the permission of the Minister of Public Safety Canada.
 The Criminal Records Act only applies to federal departments and agencies.
 While provincial and municipal law enforcement agencies are not bound by the Criminal Records Act, many such agencies will restrict access to their records once they are notified that a record suspension has been granted.
 A record suspension does not erase the fact that a person was convicted of a criminal offence, nor will it guarantee entry or visa privileges to another country or cancel driving or weapons prohibition orders under the Criminal Code.

-Convictions for certain sexual offences listed in the Criminal Records Act will result in the offender's name being flagged in C.P.I.C. if he/she was previously pardoned.
-The offender will then be asked to let employers see his/her record if this person wants to work with children or with groups that are vulnerable because of their age or disability.
+Convictions for certain sexual offences listed in the Criminal Records Act will result in the offender's name being flagged in CPIC if they were previously pardoned.
+The offender will then be asked to let employers see their record if this person wants to work with children or with groups that are vulnerable because of their age or disability.
 The name will be flagged regardless of the date of the conviction or the date a pardon was granted.